WE ARE THE SBJC

 Special Education Classes

-The South Bergen Jointure Commission provides special education classes for children of varying classifications, including Autism, Multiply Disabled, and Behavioral Disorders, from pre-k to 21 years of age.
-Classes are located at campuses in Maywood, Lodi, Garfield, Carlstadt, South Hackensack, Felician University (Lodi), and Moonachie.
+The South Bergen Jointure Commission provides special education classes for children of varying classifications, including Autism, Multiply Disabled, and Emotional Regulation Impairment, from pre-k to 21 years of age.
+Classes are located at campuses in Maywood, Lodi, Garfield, South Hackensack, Felician University (Lodi), and Moonachie.
 The programs offered provide all the services listed in each child’s Individualized Education Plan.
 Our main campuses house speech therapists, occupational and physical therapists, behavior/counseling departments, and also offer music, art, physical education, and mindfulness classes.
 Our annexes provide opportunities for students to attend classes in a general education setting.

 We’ve developed and implemented an academic curriculum that is fully aligned to the New Jersey Student Learning Standards, including Preschool Teaching and Learning Standards, as well as nine K-12 standards for the following content areas: 21st Century Life and Careers; Comprehensive Health and Physical Education; English Language Arts; Mathematics; Science; Social Studies; Technology; Visual and Performing Arts; and World Languages.